sonla58/GenRotateImage/readme.md

 ## Description

-A small tool to generate 360 rotated image from origin image :D
+A small tool to generate 0 to 360 rotated image from origin image :D

 ## Installation